 9.4.1.67 EHT Compressed Beamforming Report field

-For an EHT NDP Announcement frame carried by a PPDU of bandwidth 20 MHz or 40 MHz, (#17498)compressed beamforming information related to the subcarrier indices of 242-tone RU for each 20 MHz requested in the Partial BW Info subfield is included in the feedback report.
+For an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth 20 MHz or 40 MHz, (#17498)compressed beamforming information related to the subcarrier indices of 242-tone RU for each 20 MHz requested in the Partial BW Info subfield is included in the feedback report.

-For an EHT NDP Announcement frame carried by a PPDU of bandwidth larger than or equal to 80 MHz, in each 80 MHz frequency subblock, if the Partial BW Info subfield requests (#17499)feedback for the entire 80 MHz (i.e., all the bits corresponding to the 80 MHz frequency subblock are set to 1), then compressed beamforming information related to subcarrier indices of the corresponding 996-tone RU is included in the feedback report.
+For an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth larger than or equal to 80 MHz, in each 80 MHz frequency subblock, if the Partial BW Info subfield requests (#17499)feedback for the entire 80 MHz (i.e., all the bits corresponding to the 80 MHz frequency subblock are set to 1), then compressed beamforming information related to subcarrier indices of the corresponding 996-tone RU is included in the feedback report.
 If the Partial BW Info subfield in each 80 MHz frequency subblock requests feedback for a subset of the 80 MHz (i.e., some but not all of the bits corresponding to the 80 MHz frequency subblock are set to 1), then:

 35.7.2 EHT sounding protocol

-An EHT NDP Announcement frame carried by a PPDU of bandwidth larger than 40 MHz shall not solicit (#17052)any feedback from an EHT beamformee with 40 MHz operating channel width.
+An EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth larger than 40 MHz shall not solicit (#17052)any feedback from an EHT beamformee with 40 MHz operating channel width.

-In an EHT non-TB sounding sequence, a 20 MHz operating EHT beamformee shall support SU feedback for (#17053)a 242-tone RU solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 20 MHz.
+In an EHT non-TB sounding sequence, a 20 MHz operating EHT beamformee shall support SU feedback for (#17053)a 242-tone RU solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 20 MHz.

-In an EHT TB sounding sequence, a 20 MHz operating EHT beamformee may support SU feedback for (#17053)a 242-tone RU solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 20 MHz, 40 MHz, 80 MHz, and 160 MHz.
+In an EHT TB sounding sequence, a 20 MHz operating EHT beamformee may support SU feedback for (#17053)a 242-tone RU solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 20 MHz, 40 MHz, 80 MHz, and 160 MHz.

-(#17984)In an EHT TB sounding sequence, a 20 MHz operating EHT beamformee shall support MU feedback for (#17053)a 242-tone RU solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 20 MHz.
+(#17984)In an EHT TB sounding sequence, a 20 MHz operating EHT beamformee shall support MU feedback for (#17053)a 242-tone RU solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 20 MHz.

-(#17984)In an EHT TB sounding sequence, a 20 MHz operating EHT beamformee may support MU feedback for (#17053)a 242-tone RU solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 40 MHz, 80 MHz, and 160 MHz.
+(#17984)In an EHT TB sounding sequence, a 20 MHz operating EHT beamformee may support MU feedback for (#17053)a 242-tone RU solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 40 MHz, 80 MHz, and 160 MHz.

 In an EHT non-TB sounding sequence, a 40 MHz operating EHT beamformee shall support SU feedback for the following combinations of RU size and NDP announcement bandwidth:

-242-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 20 MHz.
+242-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 20 MHz.

-484-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 40 MHz.
+484-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 40 MHz.

 In an EHT TB sounding sequence, a 40 MHz operating EHT beamformee may support SU feedback for the following combinations of RU size and NDP announcement bandwidth:

-242-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 20 MHz.
+242-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 20 MHz.

-242-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 40 MHz.
+242-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 40 MHz.

-484-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 40 MHz(#15577).
+484-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 40 MHz(#15577).

 (#17984)In an EHT TB sounding sequence, a 40 MHz operating EHT beamformee shall support MU feedback for the combinations of RU size and NDP announcement bandwidth below:

-242-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 20 MHz.
+242-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 20 MHz.